 Head coach of the 2012 NCAA Division III Field Hockey Champions at Tufts, Tina Mattera has directed the Jumbos to eight NCAA appearances and five "Final Fours" during an oustanding coaching career.

 The 2012 national championship was the first NCAA title won by a women's team at Tufts.
 Mattera was selected National Field Hockey Coaches Association (NFHCA) National Coach of the Year that season.
 Last fall, she brought the Jumbos back to the NCAA Championship Game for the fourth time (2018, 2016, 2012, 2008).

-The Tufts program has a 163-40 (.803) record over the last 11 seasons.
+The Tufts program has a 181-43 (.808) record over the last 12 seasons.
 In 2008, Tufts had the best winning percentage in the NCAA's Division III with their 19-2 record (.905).
 Following that with an 18-2 mark in 2009, the Jumbos went 19-2 again in 2012.
 They tied the school record for wins in a season with a 19-3 mark in 2016 and again with last season's 19-3 finish.
 Tufts has a 98-19 (.838) record in the conference since the 2008 season.

 NESCAC's Coach of the Year in 2008 and in 2009, Mattera was hired as the sixth coach of Tufts Field Hockey in June 2004.
 A 2000 Boston University graduate, she was a four-year standout and captain of the 1999 team.
 She led the Terriers to an undefeated America East Conference championship that season.